International German Genealogy Partnership

 [Located in Category: Databases, Records, Search]

-Archivportal-D is part of the German Digital Library and offers you a comprehensive search for archives and archive material in Germany.
-You will find a comprehensive directory of the German archive institutions of various sponsorships, Indexing information on the archives of our data partner archives, Digital copies of archives from individual data partner archives, and We provide a platform through which all archives in Germany can make their contact details, indexing information and digital copies accessible.
+The Archivportal-D is a subportal of the Deutsche Digitale Bibliothek and offers you a comprehensive search for archives and archive material in Germany, including a comprehensive directory of the German archive institutions of various sponsorship, indexing information on the archival materials of our data partner archives, digital copies of archival material from individual data partner archives, and thematic access to holdings and archives from the subject areas "Weimar Republic" and "Reparation for National Socialist injustice"

 [Located in Category: Libraries, Reference Material]